What is IOTA ?

 - 3.755

 The IOTA Contest is organised by the RSGB's Contests Committee.
-Full details of the IOTA Contest, including the rules, can be found by clicking on the link below…..
+Full details of the IOTA Contest, including the rules, can be found on the RSGB IOTA Contest page.